 Authentication server: Select the Local option if the user administration is to be carried out by the KVM system.

+If you want to use a certain external directory service, select the corresponding entry from the pull-down menu:

+- LDAP

+- Active Directory

+- Radius

-If you want to use a certain external directory service, select the corresponding entry from the pull-down menu: ▪ LDAP▪ Active Directory▪ Radius After selecting a external directory service, enter the settings of the directory service server in the corresponding dialog box.
-NOTE: User names can be subject to a naming convention when using external directory services (see Creating a new user account on page 72).
-Fallback: ADVICE: When using LDAP or Active Directory , enter the path from which the respective search should be started in the Base DN/SearchScope field.
+After selecting a external directory service, enter the settings of the directory service server in the corresponding dialog box.

+NOTE: User names can be subject to a naming convention when using external directory services (see Creating a new user account on page 76).

+ADVICE: When using LDAP or Active Directory, enter the path from which the respective search should be started in the Base DN/SearchScope field.
 This saves time and prevents an unnecessarily long search.

+Fallback: Activate this option if you want to use the local user administration of the KVM system if the directory service is temporarily unavailable.

-IMPORTANT: In order to prevent the logon of a user locked or deactivated in the directory service when the connection to the directory service fails, please observe the following security rules: ▪ If a user account is deactivated or deleted in the directory service, this action must also be carried out in the user database of the KVM system!▪ Activate the fallback mechanism only in exceptional cases.
-IMPORTANT: When using two-factor authentication, the fallback mechanism cannot be used (see Setting up two-factor authentication on the device (optional) on page 51).
+IMPORTANT: In order to prevent the logon of a user locked or deactivated in the directory service when the connection to the directory service fails, please observe the following security rules:

+- If a user account is deactivated or deleted in the directory service, this action must also be carried out in the user database of the KVM system! - Activate the fallback mechanism only in exceptional cases.

+IMPORTANT: When using two-factor authentication, the fallback mechanism cannot be used

+(see Setting up two-factor authentication on the device (optional) on page 54).